plumvillage/newsletter/src/en/articles/mick-mc-evoy--happy-farmers-change-the-world.md

 author: Mick Mc Evoy
 ---

-## 10 years of organic, regenerative farming in Plum Village
+## Ten years of organic, regenerative farming in Plum Village

 In 2012, three lay practitioners and three Plum Village monastics joined forces to set out to realize our collective dream to grow fresh organic fruit and vegetables to feed the Plum Village community.
 Over the course of 2013, they made the first steps - laying the groundwork for the development of a small organic vegetable farm at West Lake, just down the hill from Upper Hamlet.
 The Happy Farm project is the concrete expression of Thay’s vision of meditation engaged with action in the area of sustainable and ethical food production.